sourishkrout/nodevoto/README.md

 ```
 ### Generating some traffic

 The `VoteBot` service can generate some traffic for you.
-It votes on emoji
+It votes on gif
 "randomly" as follows:
 - It votes for :doughnut: 15% of the time.
 - It votes for :poop: 20% of the time.
-- When not voting for :doughnut: or :poop:, it picks an emoji at random
+- When not voting for :doughnut: or :poop:, it picks an gif at random

 If you're running the app using the instructions above, the VoteBot will have
 been deployed and will start sending traffic to the vote endpoint.